danog/MadelineProtoDocs/docs/docs/FILES.md

 $link = $MadelineProto->getDownloadLink($botApiFileId, 'https://yourhost.com/dl.php', size: $fileSize, name: $fileName, mime: $mimeType);
 ```

+You can also pass your custom download link in the [Files settings, instead](https://docs.madelineproto.xyz/docs/FILES.html).

 The dl.php script must have the following content:

 ```php